mpv-player/mpv/DOCS/man/input.rst

     driver delay.
 This can lead to negative values in certain cases, so in general you probably want to simply use ``time-pos``.

-    This has a sub-property:
+    This has the following sub-properties:

     ``audio-pts/full``
         ``audio-pts`` with milliseconds.

+    ``audio-pts/smpte``
+        SMPTE timecode (HH:MM:SS:FF) of the current audio PTS.
+This is only available if the file has an audio track.
+See also ``time-pos/smpte``.

 ``playtime-remaining``
     ``time-remaining`` scaled by the current ``speed``.

-    This has a sub-property:
+    This has the following sub-properties:

     ``playtime-remaining/full``
         ``playtime-remaining`` with milliseconds.

+    ``playtime-remaining/smpte``
+        SMPTE timecode (HH:MM:SS:FF) of the remaining playback time.
+This is only available if the file has a video track.
+See also ``time-pos/smpte``.

 ``playback-time`` (RW)
     Alias for ``time-pos``.